keycloak/keycloak-community/design/user-profile.md

 * URL
 * Date

-There will be a user attribute SPI allowing custom validators to be created.

-Validators can also be attached to a special context meaning the validation will only be performed in that specific context.
-This allows distinguishing admin and user validation.
-For example, an admin may create a user without first and last name, but the user must provider these upon login.

-Possible contexts include:

-* UpdateProfile
-* UserRegistration
-* UserResource
-* Account
-* Registration

-### Converter (optional)

-Converters can be used to preprocess an attribute value before storing it.
-A converter may also affect the "read" process.

 ### Annotations

-Annotations are e.g. unstructured labels which are populated to the freemarker context and can be considered for theme rendering.
+Annotations are e.g. unstructured labels which are populated to the UI/freemarker context and can be considered for theme rendering.

 ## Built-in Attributes